 Your location is outside the National Library of Australia.
 Resources you can access:

-State Records Authority of New South Wales: Combines seven of the convict records held at the State Archives and Records Authority of NSW into a single database.
+State Archives and Records Authority of New South Wales: Combines seven of the convict records held at the State Archives and Records Authority of NSW into a single database.
 Indexes are: Certificates of Freedom 1823-69, Convict Bank Accounts 1837-70, Tickets of Exemption from Government Labor 1827-32, Tickets of Leave Certificates of Emancipation and Pardons 1810-19, Tickets of Leave 1810-75, Ticket of Leave Passports 1835-69, Convict Death Register 1828-79.
-Also includes 'Sentenced Beyond the Seas', a project to digitise and index Australia's early convict records (currently, as of January 2013, covering the period 1788-1801).

 Descendents of Convicts' Group, Inc: Index to approximately 10,000 convict movements in the Colony of New South Wales (covering present day New South Wales, Queensland, Tasmania and Victoria.
 Entries comprise convict's names or alias, the date of the movement, and the place from which the convict was moved.

-Society of Australian Genealogists: An index to NSW Convict Tickets of Leave.
+State Records Authority of New South Wales: An index to NSW Convict Tickets of Leave.
 A Ticket of Leave was evidence that a convict was allowed to work outside the assignment system.
 Each butt gives the following information: prisoner's number, name, ship arrived on, master of ship, year of arrival, native place, trade or calling, offence, place of trial, date of trial, sentence, year of birth, complexion, height, colour of hair, colour of eyes, general remarks, the district prisoner is allocated to, the Bench who recommended him, and the date of issue of ticket.
 There are also notes of change of district, conditional pardons, etc. on most of the butts.
-The index contains references to the Ticket of Leave Butts: 1827 - 1867 (SR Reels AO 909-65, 2688A) available in the Newspapers and Family History zone of the Main Reading Room, Microfilm Drawer 'New South Wales 5", mfm N 229.
+The index contains references to the Ticket of Leave Butts 1827 - 1867 (SR Reels AO 909-65, 2688A) available in the Newspapers and Family History zone of the Main Reading Room, Microfilm Drawer 'New South Wales 5", mfm N 229.